Ruhaan838/AnyGrad/README.md

 ## Overview
 The AnyGrad is a Tensor Library that allow you to do the forward and backward pass very easy.
-It's use the C++ as backend and the Python for frontend and do the tensor opration in C++.
+It's use the C++ as backend and the Python for frontend and do the tensor operation in C++.
 To combine the both things I use the pybind11.
 ## Installation
 ```bash
 pip install anygrad